-This is an update on the recent alert concerning El Ojite Cuahtemoc and on other assaults on indigenous communities in Oaxaca and Michoacan.
+This is an update by James Patrick Jordan on the recent alert concerning El Ojite Cuahtemoc and on other assaults on indigenous communities in Oaxaca and Michoacan.

 The Alliance for Global Justice sent out an alert on April 2nd warning about an impending assault on the community of El Ojite Cuauhtémoc in Oaxaca.
 Since that time we have received notification from the People’s Human Rights Observatory about three confrontations between government agents and/or paramilitaries with indigenous communities.
 These communities are being dispossessed of land and their autonomies are threatened.
 In the worst of the recent confrontations, in Michoacan, five persons were killed, dozens wounded, an undetermined number disappeared, and many arrested and currently in jail.